LevelUp Reviews & Complaints

 LevelUp is a one-of-a-kind credit card processing service that entered the merchant services industry in mid-2011.
 The company is based in Boston, MA, and has established itself as a unique alternative in the world of mobile payments.
 LevelUp was acquired by online and mobile food ordering platform GrubHub in September 2018, but the company appears to be maintaining its own branding for the time being.
 It has yet to be seen how the acquisition will affect LevelUp's rating on a long-term basis, but for now this review will cover the company's current operations.

-LevelUp has created an app that allows businesses to accept credit and debit card payments with a method unlike any found with traditional merchant account providers.
-First, the service is marketed to consumers as a way to securely store payment card information in order to pay businesses using unique QR codes that display on the screens of their mobile devices.
-This technology allows consumers to connect with LevelUp clients for the purpose of earning rewards for loyalty and first-time visits when they pay using the app, all of which is supported directly within the application itself.
-For businesses, LevelUp touts their service as a better way to engage customers than traditional card acceptance methods because the app gathers data and offers insights about their customers’ visitation and purchasing patterns.
-The information can then be used to bring customers back again through LevelUp’s customizable loyalty program and engagement tools.
-Additionally, this data can be used to attract new customers by tailoring incentives for first-time visitors.
+LevelUp offers an app that enables businesses to accept credit and debit card payments in a unique way, distinct from traditional merchant account providers.
+The service is marketed to consumers as a secure method to store payment card information and pay businesses using unique QR codes displayed on their mobile devices.
+This technology allows customers to connect with LevelUp clients and earn rewards for loyalty and first-time visits.
+For businesses, LevelUp provides data and insights about customer visitation and purchasing patterns, which can be used to enhance engagement through customizable loyalty programs and targeted incentives for new customers.

 A Secure Supplement